GreyGuoweiChen/VirHost/README.md

 | NC_019922.1  | Norzivirales  |
 | ...  | ...  |

 (Optional) For friendly usage, we provided a simple alignment-based method to classify the virus sequences at the order level by BLASTN.
-However, we recommend users to generate their own taxonomic classification result at the order level, which is expected to improve the prediction confidence.
+However, we recommend users to generate their own taxonomic classification result, which is expected to improve the prediction confidence.
 ```
 python determine_order.py [-i INPUT_CONTIG] [-o TAXONOMIC_RESULT]
 ```

 The input files include the fasta file and the corresponding taxonomic information table.
-The prediction will be output to {otuput_dir}/result.csv

 ```
 python VirBot.py [-i INPUT_CONTIG] [--taxa TAXONOMIC_INFORMATION_OF_INPUT] [-o OUTPUT_DIRECTORY]
 ```